Jonathan Brick is a Watford-based writer and editor.

 In recent years, my Macca at 77 project took in songs written by Paul McCartney, Bruce at 70 looked at Bruce Springsteen for his 70th birthday (in five separate playlists) and both Gary Barlow at 50 and Max Martin at 50 did the same with Gary and Max’s catalogues.
 You can find covers of Bruce, Gary and Max's songbooks on Soundcloud.

 To celebrate what would have been his big birthday in 2023, I put together George Michael at 60, a radio show combining insights and music.
 I also marked the 50th birthday of Robbie Williams in 2024 with a 50-song playlist and an essay available as an eBook.
 To anticipate the Oasis reunion, I put together a similar project called An Evening with The Gallaghers, with a 52-song playlist and an essay available as an eBook.
+The live version will come to the Brighton Fringe in May and the Watford Fringe over Summer 2025.

 In 2021 and 2022 I presented In The Red Dirt, an hour of music from Texas and Oklahoma, on Arc Radio (which has since stopped transmitting).
 I interviewed songwriters and performers such as Terry McBride, Jess Clemmons from Jess and the Bandits, Jon Randall, Jesse Daniel, Ray Benson (from Asleep at the Wheel) and Jaret Ray Reddick.

 Across Summer and Autumn 2023 I presented The UK Country Top 10 on behalf of The Bridge Country, compiling programmes which introduce fans to UK country artists, as well as dealing with themes found across many of their songs, from Opening Lines to Road Songs to Story Songs.
-In 2024, for the same channel, I host a monthly UK Country Songbook series which compiles 50 songs by British artists in 12 shows.
+In 2024, for the same channel, I put together a monthly UK Country Songbook series which compiles 50 songs by British artists in 12 shows.
 Find the programmes in a playlist here.

 I spent a year working on a series for The British Country Music Festival on the journey of country music from the UK and back to it.
 The first part deals with the Scots-Irish migration which took the music with them.
 The next part concerns the era where country returned to the UK via concerts and recordings, before taking over Wembley Arena for weekend festivals in the 1970s and 1980s.
 There was a lull in the 1990s and 2000s, although line-dancing grew in popularity and country still hit the charts via acts like Shania Twain and Boyzone(!)

 Then came the renaissance in the 2010s thanks to radio stations, print coverage and festivals like Nashville Meets London and Country2Country.
+You can learn about the present and future of country music in the UK in early 2025.

 In 2018, to celebrate the 100th edition of the NOW music compilation, I wrote 100 essays and recorded 100 songs for a NOW playlist.